gear-foundation/gear-wiki/docs/developing-contracts/state.md

 ## State functions

-To display the contract state information, the `state()` function is used.
-It allows you to instantly read the contract status (for example, contract balance).
+To display the program state information, the `state()` function is used.
+It allows you to instantly read the program status (for example, program balance).
 Reading state is a free function and does not require gas costs.

 Example of the returning all wallets defined above: